juanis2112/Spyder-Workshop/README.md

 ## Data Summarization and Aggregation

 The previous plots contained a lot of data, which make it difficult to understand the evolution of our variables through time.
-For this reason, we can group the information we have by year and plot just the yearly values.
+For this reason, one of the things that we can do is group the information we have by year and plot the yearly values.
 To do this, we have written a function in the `utils.py` file, in the same folder as your workshop, that creates a new column in the DataFrame containing the year, and then groups values by year, computing the average of the variables for each one.

 14. Import the function from the `utils` module, so you can use it in your script: